ashwinvasudevanc/CANDriverTask/README.md

 # UNO MINDA Software Interview task

 ### Task:
-A simple CAN driver is to be developed.
+A simple CAN driver is to be developed as per requirements.

 ### My Implementation:
 Implemented certain functions which satisfies the requirements of the task.